am-team/cyclone_lariat/README.md

 If you are only using your application as a publisher, you may not need to set the `events_dataset` parameter.

-Before creating the first migration, let's explain what `CycloneLariat::Message` is.
+Before creating the first migration, let's explain what `CycloneLariat::Messages` is.

 ## Messages
 Message in Amazon SQS\SNS service it's a